 - 1. When the Desert Healthcare District (District) receives notification of availability of a suite, the District will notify the Desert Regional Medical Center (DRMC) team of the vacancy, unless communications from DRMC have been made to the District within the prior three months that indicate they are not interested in additional suites or that any of their existing suites are available for reassignment to a prospective tenant. - a.
 Following the delivery of the notice of vacancy to DRMC, DRMC will be provided 15 days to notify the District in writing of DRMC's desire to lease the vacant space. - b.
 In the event DRMC provides such notification, the District will enter into negotiations with DRMC regarding the terms of the lease of the vacant space. - c.
 If DRMC and the District are unable to agree upon the terms of a lease within 30 days following the District's receipt of the notification of interest by DRMC, the District may, at its election, continue to negotiate the terms of a lease with DRMC and/or seek other replacement tenants for the vacant space. - d.
-If following the 15 day notice of vacancy period DRMC has not notified the District of DRMC's desire to lease the vacant space, the District will actively seek replacement tenants, showing the suite to generate interest, and acquiring information to ensure the prospective tenants meet the leasing requirements. - 2.
+If following the 15-day notice of vacancy period DRMC has not notified the District of DRMC's desire to lease the vacant space, the District will actively seek replacement tenants, showing the suite to generate interest, and acquiring information to ensure the prospective tenants meet the leasing requirements. - 2.
 Prospective tenants will be required to be a medical office or provide related services.
-Prospective tenants will provide a completed application and financial statements for a background check.
-The District will execute a lease with qualified tenants.
+Prospective tenants will provide a completed application and financial POLICY #LPMP-01 Page 1 of 2 statements for a background check.
+The District will seek Board approval to execute a lease with qualified tenants per POLICY #LPMP-02.